Tiiffi/mcrcon/README.md

 ```
 Check **INSTALL** for more details.

-You can also download precompiled binaries: https://github.com/Tiiffi/mcrcon/releases/latest
+You can also download precompiled binaries*: https://github.com/Tiiffi/mcrcon/releases/latest

-Binaries are provided for Linux and Windows.
+<sub>*At the moment binaries are provided for Linux and Windows.</sub>

 ---